GravityKit/GravityView/readme.txt

 * Added: `gravityview/template/table/use-legacy-style` filter to  use the legacy Table layout stylesheet without any responsive layout styles (added in GravityView 2.1) - [Here's code you can use](https://gist.github.com/zackkatz/45d869e096cd5114a87952d292116d3f)
 * Added: `gravityview/view/can_render` filter to allow you to override whether a View can be rendered or not
 * Added: `gravityview/widgets/search/datepicker/format` filter to allow you to modify only the format used, rather than using the `gravityview_search_datepicker_class` filter
+* Fixed: Fixed an issue when using [custom entry slugs](https://docs.gravityview.co/article/57-customizing-urls) where non-unique values across forms cause the entries to not be accessible
 * Fixed: Undefined index PHP warning in the GravityView Extensions screen
 * Fixed: Removed internal usage of deprecated GravityView functions